 - 3.1.1 This Section sets out the approach to modelling the impact of the proposed Local Plan development on the local and strategic highway network within the Brentwood Borough. - 3.1.2 In the absence of a suitable and up to date strategic modelling tool, a methodology was developed that is deemed to be a robust approach to assessing the impact and to inform the development of the Local Plan. - 3.1.3 To derive traffic volumes for the assessment, a three-step approach has been used.
 This allows the highway impact to be assessed.
-The three stages are: - Obtaining base data from observed counts The Base Case Scenario - Applying background growth The Reference Case Scenario - Adding on trips associated with the Local Plan proposals The Local Plan Growth Scenario
+The three stages are: - Obtaining base data from observed counts The Base Case Scenario - Adding trips from committed developments within Brentwood and neighbouring authorities and applying additional background growth - The Reference Case Scenario - Adding on trips associated with the Local Plan proposals The Local Plan Growth Scenario - 3.1.4 A very brief overview of the methodology is provided below, followed by information on some of the key inputs into each of the scenarios.

-3.2 Overview of Modelling Approach
+3.2 Overview of Assessment Methodology